jasync-sql/jasync-sql/README.markdown

 This is as long as you are using the correct string types, BLOB columns will not be translated since they're supposed to hold a stream of bytes.

-So, just don't touch it and be happy.
+So, just don't touch it, create your tables and columns with the correct encoding and be happy.

 ## Prepared statements gotcha